Helping You Turn Internet-Randos Into Subscribers Addicted to Throwing Fistfuls of Cash at You on Repeat

 - Crush a common concern or excuse people have that would stop them from even getting started with the topic you blog about

-- 4 Days To Launch Your Profitable Blog with tech trainings
+- 4 Days To Launch Your Profitable Blog with tech training

-- 7 Green Smoothie Challenge For People Who HATTTE Vegetables (with recipes and shopping lists)
+- 7 Green Smoothie Challenges For People Who HAAATE Vegetables (with recipes and shopping lists)

-- 3 Sneaky Tweeks that can instantly transform you from chronically exhausted to bright & vibrant
+- 3 Sneaky Tweaks that can instantly transform you from chronically exhausted to bright & vibrant

-Now that you’ve got a quick content upgrade created your ready to setup your email list.
+Now that you’ve got a quick content upgrade created you’re ready to set up your email list.